aryanmaurya1/LiveLambda/README.md

 # liveLambda
-A libray for building backends using AWS Lambda.
+A library for building backends using AWS Lambda.

 ## Make Your Servers Serverless 🤓